sajinidesilva/dreadpoint/README.md

 ### Features

-- No software installations
+- No software installations. (absolutely no installations at all. even for android or ios)
-- 100 % web technologies
+- 100% web technologies
+- No Servers / All P2P
+- Cardboard VR is supported.
+We love you even if you dont have a VR headset.
-- VR headset is optional
+-

 ### Team Members
 ![Image of Pasindu](https://udnisap.js.org/smart-desktop/images/pasindu-profile.jpg)